wanaguirre/Breast-Cancer-Prediction/README.md

 - Decision Tree
 - Random Forest
 - Support Vector Machine

-The Hyperparameter Tuning of this models and the feature interpretation using SHAP.
+Also implementing techniques and tools such as, the Hyperparameter Tuning of this models and the feature interpretation using SHAP.

 ---